Rise of Crust

-Crust is an extreme offshoot of hardcore punk that originated mid ’80s in the UK as a collision between the hardcore punk and metal music at the time (something along the lines of Discharge & Disorder + Celtic Frost & Motörhead.)
+Crust is an extreme offshoot of hardcore punk that originated in the mid ’80s in the UK as a collision between the hardcore punk and metal music at the time.
+Think of Discharge & Disorder + Celtic Frost & Motörhead = Crust punk sound.

-Among the first crust records were considered 1984/85 recordings of Amebix and Antisect, which were then taken to a whole new level of intensity and speed by the likes of Hellbastard, Deviated Instinct, Concrete Sox, Sacrilege, Axegrinder, Electro Hippies, Extreme Noise Terror, Doom, and Japanese bands like Asbestos and SDS.
+Among the first crust records were considered the 1984/’85 recordings of Amebix and Antisect, which were then taken to a whole new level of intensity and speed by the likes of Hellbastard, Deviated Instinct, Concrete Sox, Sacrilege, Axegrinder, Electro Hippies, Extreme Noise Terror, Doom, and Japanese bands like Acid, Macrofarge, Asbestos, and S.D.S.
 In its early days, the style was known as stenchcore (coined by Deviated Instinct) but later on evolved into crust with landmark Hellbastard’s 1986 Ripper Crust tape.

 The following article—focused entirely on the first wave of crust—was written around 2002 for Profane Existence #40 by the Minnesota hardcore punk veteran Felix von Havoc after some heated discussions on the now defunct PE message board.
 Felix was a columnist for both PE and MRR, founder of Havoc Records, and widely known for his bands like Code 13, Destroy!, Damage Deposit, etc.